What is "Dear YouTube user, Congratulations!"?

 Scams often incorporate the titles and/or design elements of large multinational platforms, service providers, companies and similar - to is do that they can reach a broad range of potential victims and appear genuine.
 Therefore, caution when browsing is strongly advised.

 How did potentially unwanted applications install on my computer?

-Some PUAs have "official" download pages, which are frequently pushed by deceptive/scam sites.
+Some PUAs have "official" download pages, which are frequently promoted by deceptive/scam sites.
 They are also commonly downloaded/installed together with other programs.
-This false marketing method of pre-packing regular products with unwanted or malicious software - is called "bundling".
-When downloading/installing: ignored terms, skipped steps, used presets - increase the risk of inadvertently allowing bundled content onto devices.
-Intrusive advertisements spread these applications as well.
-Once clicked, they can execute scripts to download/install PUAs without user consent.
+This deceptive marketing method of pre-packing regular products with unwanted or malicious software is called "bundling".

-Text presented in "Dear YouTube user, Congratulations!" scam's pop-up:
+Text presented in "Dear YouTube user, Congratulations!" scam pop-up: